PDM Klein-Gordon particles in Som-Raychaudhuri cosmic string spacetime with space-like dislocation and a non-uniform magnetic field: spacetime associated degeneracies, vorticity-energy, and charge-energy correlations: Appendix

-Nevertheless, it has become a traditional practice for some authors to claim and/or believe that the condition $A_{n+1}=0$ should be used again to find out additional $n$-dependent quantization recipes or correlations between the effective potential parameters (e.g., \cite{R41,R42,R43,R44,R45} and references cited therein).
-Hereby, the three terms recursion relation (\ref{e36}) is rewritten (following e.g., \cite{R41,R42,R43,R44,R45}) as
+Nevertheless, it has become a traditional practice for some authors to claim and/or believe that the condition $A_{n+1}=0$ should be used again to find out additional $n$-dependent quantization recipes or correlations between the effective potential parameters (e.g., \cite{R41,R42,R43} and references cited therein).
+Such practices have resulted in the what should be called, hereinafter, "quantum mechanical mess" (see the details below).
+Hereby, the three terms recursion relation (\ref{e36}) is rewritten (following e.g., \cite{R41,R42,R43}) as

 so that for $\forall j>n$ we have $A_{n+1}=0$ to imply that

 Which, for $n=0$, $A_{0}=1$ and $A_{1}=\tilde{\kappa}/2\,\left\vert \tilde{ \omega}\right\vert ^{3/2}\neq 0$, gives